-While LingQ isn’t perfect, it’d be a much more enjoyable and effective way to learn vocabulary – by reading and listening to content in German that’s suitable to your level.
+While LingQ isn’t perfect, I think it’s a much more enjoyable and effective way to learn vocabulary: reading and listening to content in German that’s suitable to your level.

-Just like every other lesson in this course, you’ll practice them with the same five components of the Rocket Reinforcement.
+Just like every other lesson in this course, you’ll practice them with the same five Rocket Reinforcement activities.

 Is Rocket German worth it?

-As I mentioned before, there are three levels of Rocket German, though you can’t purchase them individually, but rather only as separate packs.
+As I mentioned before, there are three levels of Rocket German, though you can’t purchase them individually, only as separate packs.

-If that learning style sounds like something that would work for you, then by all means, Rocket German would be a good purchase.
+If that learning style sounds like something that would work for you, then by all means, consider purchasing Rocket German.